voidstart/seed/README.md

 - API management ( API grouping -> tag, category, API ID -> ID related to behavior, API Level -> patch level / fix level / no semantic change.
 Semantic API versioning. )
 - Autocompletion Everywhere ( Bret Victor: Imediate Interaction with Creation )
-- Keyboard friendly webpage ( Or any app )
+- Keyboard friendly webpage ( Or any app.
+Command <K,B>: Hold cmd, then press K,B. Think of this as Key,Board.
+A new dimention of keyboard shortcuts, inspired by Sublime Text show sidepane shortcut. )
 - Cross Application Interaction ( Move Chrome Tab out, drag-n-drop, Send To.. )
 - Bitcoin ( This really is useful but is now abused.
 Part of the future, definitely not in the current state of shape. )
 - OverKill ( TM.
 My OS's future name.
 Principle: On Interface, Music player, Keyboard shortcuts: Know all shortcuts in context )